Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 #### I have loved transport ever since the age of 3 or so, specifically trains.

-It's everything; the sounds they make, the different types of power they use, the door chimes, etc. In fact, there are some new electric trains on a railway line near my house which have only been running since May last year.
+It's because of the sounds they make, the different types of power they use, the door chimes, etc. In fact, there are some new electric trains on a railway line near my house which have only been running since May last year.
 It is important to me, since before them, there were stinky diesel trains which had been running since 2007.

 #### I was in my mum’s womb the first time I travelled from London to Italy by train, and my parents went all the way to Rome.